Connor Franta: The Thirst Project

 Franta celebrated his 22nd birthday in 2014 by launching a fundraising campaign for The Thirst Project to build water wells for people in Swaziland.
-He set a goal of raising of $120,000 within a month by offering fans incentives such as T-shirts, posters, an acknowledgement in one of his videos and a Skype call with him.
+He set a goal of raising $120,000 within a month by offering fans incentives such as T-shirts, posters, an acknowledgement in one of his videos, and a Skype call with him.
 Within 48 hours, fans raised over US$75,000 and met the original $120,000 goal in 10 days.
-By the end the month, the campaign raised over $230,000.
+By the end of the month, the campaign raised over $230,000.
 He later visited Swaziland to see the wells the donations helped build.
 Franta received the Governor's Award for his work at the Thirst Project's 6th Annual Thirst Gala on June 30, 2015.

 Franta launched a second campaign for his 23rd birthday with the goal of raising $180,000 in 30 days.
-When the campaign closed in October 2015, he had raised more than $191,000 dollars, which contributed to the building of 16 water wells in Swaziland.
+When the campaign closed in October 2015, he had raised more than $191,000, which contributed to the building of 16 water wells in Swaziland.